TypeDB Console

 command to open aschema

 transaction to the database.
 This command opens a Transaction level REPL.
-Use it to send a define query and commit changes:transaction sample_db schema define entity user; commit
+Use it to send a define query and commit changes:transaction schema sample_db define entity user; commit

 To send a query in the Transaction level, push Enter twice, as a single push of the Enter is recognized as a line break in the query.